 - Caprese Snack Plate with mozzarella, halved cherry tomatoes, and cubed baguette or bread.
 Add some fresh fruit and maybe some chickpeas alongside.

-- Paleo Snack Plate with a meat stick, cubed avocado, steamed cauliflower or broccoli, and sliced hard cooked eggs.
+- Protein Snack Plate with a meat stick, cubed avocado, steamed cauliflower or broccoli, and sliced hard cooked eggs.

 - Taco Snack Plate with browned ground beef, shredded cheese, black beans, diced tomatoes, and thawed sweet corn.
 Add strips of warm tortilla if you want.

 - Pretzels and Nut/Seed Butter Plate with a simple veggie like snap peas or tomatoes and berries.
 (Trade in cheese for the nut/seed butter to vary this idea.)